13 Top-Rated Things to Do in Lafayette, Indiana

-The two different playground sets cater towards different age groups, and each have fully accessible equipment.
+The two different playground sets cater to different age groups, and each has fully accessible equipment.
 Happy Hollow is a popular spot to hop on the Wabash Nature Trail, and other hiking opportunities can be found nearby.

 Address: 1301 Happy Hollow Road, West Lafayette, Indiana

 This historical park and structure is southwest of the city center near the Wabash River and traces its roots back to an early 1700s French fur-trading post.
 Scenic picnic space and shelters surround the on-site replica blockhouse, now serving as a living-history museum open for guided tours.

 Pronounced "We-ah-ten-non," the fort is operated by the Tippecanoe County Historical Association.
 This organization hosts special events throughout the year, including the annual Feast of the Hunter's Moon, featuring thousands of costumed characters reenacting a fall gathering.

 A concrete boat ramp at the park lends access to the adjacent Wabash River.
 The surrounding forestland is also fun to wander about, and picnic sites at the fort offer a nice afternoon lunch spot.